mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 _Facilitator activities in role_

-My role is a link between the fictional commissioners of the games to be made.

-This transcript above is a rare example of extended facilitator input as instruction.
-As a practioner teaching technology I try to limit teacher talk and being overly directive to prevent learner disengagement.
+My role is a link between the participant and the fictional commissioners of the games.
+The transcript above (a fuller version is in appendix 4.x) captures a rare example of myself extended facilitator input as instruction.
+As a practitioner teaching technology, I try to limit teacher talk and being overly directive to prevent learner disengagement.
 Balancing leaner choice with over-ambition is a tension explored in the previous chapter.
-The drama narrative helped resolve some of this personal tension by allowing me to outline boundaries and be directive using the dramatic commission as a foil to help avoid the encounter feeling perosnally combative or controlling [heathcote_drama_1985].
+The drama narrative helped resolve some of this personal tension by allowing me to outline boundaries and be directive using the dramatic commission as a foil to help avoid the encounter feeling personally combative or controlling [heathcote_drama_1985].

 _Learner activities in role_

-Beyond the wider fictional frame of the making activity, learners were also sometiems asked to undertake some activities in role, in particular reflection in role.
+Beyond the wider fictional frame of the making activity, learners were also sometimes asked to undertake some activities in role, in particular reflection in role.
 This and other example are explored via the second vignette.

 <!-- Choices
 - an overview of Mi's interactions on 2019-03-18 - home interests of art, community help, playtesting and being playtested, use of tools, Molly:as a social coder compared to others.